How to view predecessors and successors activities?

 - In the Panes group, choose Trace Logic from the drop-down menu.

-Activities in the Trace Logic view are presented as boxes and the lines that connects these boxes are the relationships that exists between the activities.
+Activities in the Trace Logic view are presented as boxes and the lines that connect these boxes are the relationships that exist between the activities.

-You can customize the design of the Trace Logic View, by using the formatting options in the Activities Format ribbon tab.
-Here you can change the level of predecessors and successors, type of information which is inside the boxes and the zoom level applied to the view.
+You can customize the design of the Trace Logic view, by using the formatting options in the Activities Format ribbon tab.
+Here you can change the level of predecessors and successors, the type of information which is inside the boxes, and the zoom level applied to the view.